Transitions Abroad Home.

 Culture and Culture Shock

-Travel
+Travel in China

-China is huge, and while I highly encourage you to thoroughly explore your home city which, if it is anything like Nanchang, will take at least a year to fully grasp with all its innate complexities, you cannot come all the way to China without getting out and actually seeing China.
+China is huge, and while I highly encourage you to thoroughly explore your home city, which, if it is anything like Nanchang, will take at least a year to fully grasp with all its innate complexities, you cannot come all the way to China without getting out and actually seeing China.

-Domestic travel by train is relatively inexpensive, and can be a quick and convenient way to get around.
-China has an extensive train system regardless of where you’re located, and tickets are easily purchased at local train ticket offices, the train station, or if you are proficient in Chinese, online.
+Domestic travel by train is relatively inexpensive and can be a quick and convenient way to get around.
+China has an extensive train system regardless of where you're located, and tickets are easily purchased at local train ticket offices or the train station, or if you are proficient in Chinese, online.
 There are a lot of resources for Train travel in China online that I have found useful, and chances are your international office can also be a reliable resource if you have any questions.

-Food
+Food in China

-Work
+Work in China

 Planning on working in China to afford all those noodle trips?
 Make sure that visa page says “Z” on it.